phantom-pavlova/ppm2gcode/README.txt

 for the moment they are fixed, to change edit the source

+note-
+gimp adds a comment before the size field in a ppm, so if using gimp, export as png or jpg or bmp, etc, then convert with imagemagik's 'convert'

 check your output with a gcode sender (ugsplatform, bCNC etc..) before plotting! try (plotsize/5)^2 for count, increase/decrease by order of magnitude until you get a good render.